A look at a local Bend business: the DIYcave

 Kate Couch/The Broadside

-The DIY cave is a local arts and crafts shop where people can come and let their creativity run wild.
+The DIYcave is a local arts and crafts shop where people can come and let their creativity run wild.
 They offer a multitude of classes and have been serving the community since 2014.
-Much like other local businesses in Bend, because of COVID-19 their try to do their best to keep their doors open and serve the community.
+Much like other local businesses in Bend, because of COVID-19 they try to do their best to keep their doors open and serve the community.

-Tim Willis, one of the owners shared about the history of the DIYcave and what they have to offer.
+Tim Willis, one of the owners of the DIYcave shared about the history of his business and what they have to offer.

 The DIYcave offers a couple of different options for its customers.
 The business model is similar to that of a health club, in the form of a membership.

-The DIYcave has three different ways you can use there facility
+The DIYcave has three different ways to use their facility:

 - Hourly shop access.
-We also sell memberships that lower per hour costs on shop time and discounts on classes and training.
+They also sell memberships that lower per hour costs on shop time and discounts on classes and training.

 - Classes-that aim to teach a variety of skills in the industrial arts and tech.

 - Rent industrial artist spaces- for artists in residence who want to be in the heart of the energy of people creating.

 The DIYcave is a great space to let your creativity reach its full potential, while contributing back into our community and supporting small local businesses.
 This holiday season consider giving the gift of a DIYcave class for you or a loved one.
 Go down and check out what they have to offer at their location.

 With so many things closing down this winter season, the DIYcave is a great place to get out of the house and relax and see what your imagination can do.